Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to the answer (Japan), but are vague enough to apply to multiple choices.
-Clue 1 references activities and theme parks/resorts.
-This could apply to Japan but also the Bahamas or France.
-Clue 2 references natural beauty and tourism, similar to the Bahamas.
-These clues create some ambiguity but could be strengthened by adding more generic descriptions, and less specific wording to apply to all choices.
+The clues are related to tourism/vacation spots, which could apply to Bahamas (resorts) or France (theme parks), creating some ambiguity without being overly specific.
+They avoid directly pointing to Japan.

 ✅ Strengths:
 - Attempt to create ambiguity